Written by Ishaan Singh, a grade 12 student

 As the name suggests, eco-anxiety refers to the persistent fear of ecological collapse as the world struggles to effectively tackle rising temperatures.
 The American Psychological Association (APA), which is the central organization of psychologists around the globe, defines eco-anxiety as “a chronic fear of environmental doom”.
 It also says that a rapidly warming planet can greatly impact our mental well-being and ability to cope with stress.

 The number of reported cases of eco-anxiety have shown a gradual and dramatic increase in the last few years, as more and more young people have begun worrying about what their future and that of their future generations would look like.

 With sea levels rising, forest fires and floods becoming more and more common, ice caps melting, and glaciers disintegrating, it can be hard to maintain an optimistic outlook.
-Besides the various disasters wreaking widespread destruction. in different parts of the world, what also leads us to be pessimistic about the future is our helplessness in combating these calamities.
+Besides the various disasters wreaking havoc in different parts of the world, what also leads us to be pessimistic about the future is our helplessness in combating these calamities.
 Some common signs of eco-anxiety include depressive thoughts, anxiety, reduced appetite and socialization, and a chronic sense of fatigue.